-Even at first glance, Bamberg's old quarters reveal extensive evidence of university influence and academic life, and the university itself also profits from the flair of the historic city centre.
+Even at first glance, Bamberg's old quarters reveal extensive evidence of university influence and academic life, and the university itself profits from the historicflair of the city centre.
 But the university is also aware of the responsibility that comes with the concept of a "university in the city."

 "University in the City"

-Listed historic buildings like the former Jesuit college (today An der Universität 2) or the Marcus-Haus at Markusplatz – now home to the Humanities and Human Sciences faculties – illustrate the philosophy behind the "university in the city" utilisation concept: In centuries-old Bamberg, the exuberant students whose energy fills the numerous brewery taprooms, pubs and beer gardens are an inherent part of life in the city – not merely a peripheral phenomenon.
+Listed historic buildings like the former Jesuit college (today An der Universität 2) or the Marcus-Haus at Markusplatz – now home to the Humanities and Human Sciences and Education faculties – illustrate the philosophy behind the "university in the city" utilisation concept: In centuries-old Bamberg, the exuberant students whose energy fills the numerous brewery taprooms, pubs and beer gardens are an inherent part of life in the city – not merely a peripheral phenomenon.

-And this is what distinguishes the University of Bamberg from many of Germany's other academic institutions.
+And it is precisely this atmosphere that distinguishes the University of Bamberg from many of Germany's other academic institutions.

 State-of-the-art Infrastructure in a Constantly Developing City

-However, world heritage status is not only an aspect of the university's campus, but also an object of research for scholars of heritage conservation, art history and other disciplines.
+World heritage status is not only an aspect of the university's campus however, but also an object of research for scholars of heritage conservation, art history and other disciplines.
 They have seized the unique opportunity to apply the cutting-edge methods being developed in their fields to the study of this very heritage – and in so doing, to contribute to its preservation.